iralvin/iralvin/README.md

 ### Hi there 👋

+I am a pharmacist-turned-software engineer having just completed a 10-month full stack web developer bootcamp and am seeking career opportunities.
+I have developed several web apps using ReactJS & NodeJS and several Android apps that have been released on the Google Play Store.
+Additionally, I co-developed an original 8-player game for Windows OS.
+Confident in MERN stack and other languages such as Java and C#.

 <!--
 **iralvin/iralvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.